Geography of Seychelles: Environmental threats

 Vast amounts of plastic debris accumulate on beaches across Seychelles.
 Observational analysis suggests that most terrestrial debris originates from Indonesia, India, and Sri Lanka.
 Debris associated with fisheries including fish aggregating devices also poses a major problem.
 Rats have reduced biodiversity on many islands.
 Climate change is also a significant issue.

 Seychelles began addressing the conservation problem in the late 1960s by creating the Nature Conservancy Commission, later renamed the Seychelles National Environment Commission.
 A system of national parks and animal preserves covering 42% of the land area and about 260 km2 of the surrounding water areas has been set aside.
 Legislation protects wildlife and bans various destructive practices.

-A major project was funded by Fonds Francais pour l'environnement Mondiale (FFEM) and implemented by Island Conservation Society.
-This aims to rehabilitate and enhance islands for the maintenance of native biodiversity in Seychelles through eradication of introduced predator species, rehabilitation of habitats and reintroduction of rare or threatened species.
+A major project was funded by the Fonds Francais pour l'Environnement Mondial (FFEM) and implemented by the Island Conservation Society.
+The project aims to rehabilitate and enhance islands for the maintenance of native biodiversity in Seychelles through eradication of introduced predator species, rehabilitation of habitats and reintroduction of rare or threatened species.
 Rats have been eliminated from North Island, Cosmoledo Atoll and Conception Island.